The Best Passive PA Speakers – Under $1000

 • Durable and tough build

-If you're looking for a loud, robust, and trustworthy workhorse PA speaker, the JBL PRX425 is for you.
-Its stellar performance, impressive low-end response, and durability make it the best passive speaker for medium to big-size venues.
+Overall, the JBL PRX425 is an outstanding workhorse PA speaker that is loud, robust, and reliable.
+Its stellar performance, impressive low-end response, and durability make it the ideal passive speaker for medium to large-sized venues.

 Specifications